cj-hilder/ble-hr-tool/README.md

 A specialised, web-based heart rate pacing app designed for individuals with dysautonomia (such as POTS, Long COVID, ME/CFS, or Post-Concussion Syndrome).

 This app is intended to help you visualise what your heart is doing and help you pace yourself during exercise.
-It is not intended for logging symptoms or offering advice.
+It is not intended for logging symptoms, nor does it analyse the data and offer advice.
 To use this app effectively you need to be aware of your symptoms, and understand how to pace your progress.

 This app was built by a software developer managing their own post-concussion dysautonomia; not by a clinician or researcher.
 It is a best-effort personal project, grounded in published protocols and personal experience, that has worked well for its author.
 It may or may not work for you.
 Nothing here should be taken as medical advice, and it is no substitute for working with a qualified healthcare provider who understands your condition.